snowplow-archive/snowplow.github.com/_posts/2015-07-01-aws-lambda-nodejs-example-project-0.1.0-released.md

 <h2><a name="introducting-analytics-on-write">2.
 Introducing analytics-on-write</a></h2>
 </div>

-Our Spark Streaming job reads a Kinesis stream containing events in a JSON format:
+Our AWS Lambda reads a Kinesis stream containing events in a JSON format:

 {% highlight json %}
 {